 I'm over 50, am I too old to be hired as a flight attendant?

 No!
 You are never too old to begin a flying career.
 Airlines welcome all applicants and the vast and varied life experience they are able to bring to the job!
-There is no maximum age requirement in place at US airlines, so you are never too old to begin applying for a Flight Attendant position!
+There is no maximum age requirement in place at US airlines, so you are just never too old to begin applying for a Flight Attendant position!
 We have clients hired well into their 40's, 50's, 60's and 70's!

 Am I too young to apply for a flight attendant job?